alejandroariaszuluaga/sre-ml-challenge/README.md

 # SLOs and SLIs
 The main SLOs and SLIs that are relevant for this scenario, according to my own concepts and opinion, are:

-1. API Availability:
+1. API Availability of 99.95%:
     * Request success rate.
-    * Uptime: since this is a serverless and stateless architecture, this metrics would greatly be related to Google Cloud's SLA.
+    * Uptime: since this is a serverless and stateless architecture, this metrics would greatly be related to Google Cloud Functions Service's SLA.
-1. API Latency:
+1. API Latency P90 response time shorter than 400ms (based on load tests' results):
-    * Response time (P95): this metrics is more reliable and accurate to reality, than simple average metric.
+    * Response time (P90): this metric is more reliable and accurate to reality, than simple average metric.
-1. API Throughput:
-    * Requests per second.
-1. Resource Utilization:
+1. Resource Utilization lower than 256MB:
     * Memory: this one is important to keep around, in case the ML model is replaced by a heavier one, it might get to the point where the function's resources are not enough, and should be increased accordingly.